RJW20/flappy_bird_ai_genetic_algorithm/README.md

 1. Clone or download the repo `git clone https://github.com/RJW20/flappy_bird_app.git`.
 2. Download the submodules `git submodule update --init`.
 3. Set up the virtual environment `poetry install`.
-4. Enter the virual environment `poetry shell`.
+4. Enter the virtual environment `poetry shell`.

 ## Running the Algorithm
 1. Change any settings you want in `flappy_bird_ai/settings.py`.
 For more information on what they control see [here](https://github.com/RJW20/genetic_algorithm_template/blob/main/README.md).